NOAA-ORR-ERD/PyGnome/py_gnome/scripts/testing_scripts/README.rst

 They also have a few features to make them suitable for testing and using in a git repo, for example, auto-downloading data files.

+If you are adapting these for your own use, you will likely want to simplify them -- for instance, you don't need a "make_model" function, and you don't  need to use the ``get_datafile`` function -- that is for auto-downloading test files from NOAA's server.

 Each script can be run by itself, e.g. ::